learning-zone/nodejs-basics/Tutorials/Question-Answer.md

 <dl>
-  <dt>Definition list</dt>
-  <dd>Is something people use sometimes.</dd>

-  <dt>Markdown in HTML</dt>
-  <dd>Does *not* work **very** well.
-Use HTML <em>tags</em>.</dd>
-</dl>

-**NodeJS**
+  <dt>NodeJS</dt>
-Node.js is an open-source server side runtime environment built on Chrome's V8 JavaScript engine.
-It provides an event driven, non-blocking (asynchronous) I/O and cross-platform runtime environment for building highly scalable server-side applications using JavaScript.
+  <dd>Node.js is an open-source server side runtime environment built on Chrome's V8 JavaScript engine.
+It provides an event driven, non-blocking (asynchronous) I/O and cross-platform runtime environment for building highly scalable server-side applications using JavaScript. </dd>

-**Node.js Process Model**
+  <dt>Node.js Process Model</dt>
-Node.js runs in a single process and the application code runs in a single thread and thereby needs less resources than other platforms.
+  <dd>Node.js runs in a single process and the application code runs in a single thread and thereby needs less resources than other platforms.
 All the user requests to your web application will be handled by a single thread and all the I/O work or long running job is performed asynchronously for a particular request.
 So, this single thread doesn't have to wait for the request to complete and is free to handle the next request.
-When asynchronous I/O work completes then it processes the request further and sends the response.
+When asynchronous I/O work completes then it processes the request further and sends the response.</dd>
+</dl>

 **Primitive Types**